 The following information is general and is meant to help you get an idea of what might happen on the day of your surgery.

-- Time to arrive—The time is confirmed by the hospital the day before your scheduled surgery (or a Friday before a Monday surgery).
+- Time to arrive— The time is confirmed by the hospital the day before your scheduled surgery (or a Friday before a Monday surgery).
 If you are having day surgery, a nurse from the day surgery unit (DSU) will call you between 3pm and 5pm the day before your surgery.
-If you miss this phone call, please call the DSU at: 617-355-7921 (Boston) or 781-216-1285 (Waltham) to confirm your hospital arrival time.
+If you miss this phone call, please call the DSU at: 617-355-7921 (Boston) to confirm your hospital arrival .
 The hospital arrival time is 1.5 hours before the procedure.
 Both you and your parent(s) or guardian(s) will need to sign consent forms (documents that gives the doctor permission to do the surgery and for anesthesia).
 Sometimes the consent forms are signed before the day of your surgery.

-- ID Bracelet—When you check into the hospital, you will be given a plastic bracelet that will have your name and your hospital identification number printed on it.
+- ID Bracelet—When you check into the hospital, you will be given a plastic bracelet that will have your name, your birthday, and your hospital identification number printed on it.

-- Day Surgery Area—After you have checked in with the Admissions Department, you will go to the Day Surgery Area, where you will be assigned a nurse who will take your blood pressure and ask you questions such as if you had anything to eat or drink before arriving to the hospital.
-If you have any allergies, your nurse will place an allergy band on your wrist alongside your ID band.
-He or she will probably ask you some private questions about your lifestyle, such as whether or not there’s a chance you may be pregnant, or if you use drugs or alcohol.
+- Day Surgery Area—After you have checked in with the Admissions Department, you will go to the Day Surgery Area, where you will be assigned a nurse who will take your vital signs (temperature, heart rate, and blood pressure) and ask you questions such as if you had anything to eat or drink before arriving to the hospital.
+If you have any allergies, your nurse will place an allergy band on your wrist with your ID band.
+They will probably ask you some private questions about your lifestyle, such as whether or not there’s a chance you may be pregnant, or if you use drugs or alcohol.
 You should answer these questions truthfully, because the doctors, surgeons, anesthesiologists and nurses need to know if there’s anything they should look out for that may complicate your surgery.

-- Urine Test— A routine urine pregnancy test is done on everyone of childbearing age, even if you are not sexually active.
+- Urine Test— A routine urine pregnancy test is done on everyone over the age of 12 years old, even if you are not sexually active.
 If there is a chance you could be pregnant, it is VERY IMPORTANT to let your doctor know!

 - Nail Polish—Please remove your nail polish BEFORE coming to the hospital.
 If you are wearing nail polish and haven’t removed it yet, you will be given nail polish remover to take it off.
 This is done because the doctors/nurses need to be able to see your natural finger nail to check your circulation.
 Nail polish may also get in the way of the pulse oximeter, which is a small machine that gently clips onto your finger to keep track of your pulse.